sarasabet/Junior-BOb-Ross/README.md

 This is a front-end project, which clones simple paint application.

 # Features
- User can pick some specifi color from the palette User have access to color picker user can oick prope brush size user can pick proper ereaser size
+ User can pick some specifi colors from the palette User have access to color picker user can oick prope brush size user can pick proper ereaser size